By the end of this section, you will be able to:

 GDP Measured by What is Produced

-Everything that is purchased must be produced first.
-Table 19.2 breaks down what is produced into five categories: durable goods, nondurable goods, services, structures, and the change in inventories.
+Everything that we purchase somebody must first produce.
+Table 19.2 breaks down what a country produces into five categories: durable goods, nondurable goods, services, structures, and the change in inventories.
 Before going into detail about these categories, notice that total GDP measured according to what is produced is exactly the same as the GDP measured by looking at the five components of demand.
-Figure 19.4 provides a visual representation of this information.
+Figure 19.5 provides a visual representation of this information.

 |Components of GDP on the Supply Side (in trillions of dollars)||Percentage of Total|